Voxon-Development/zeta-lang/theory/MemoryModel.md

 # Zeta's memory model inside out

-Here we'll dive into the memory model of Zeta, inspired by Rust, made to work for regions.
+Here we'll dive into the memory model of Zeta, inspired by Rust, made to work for custom allocators with memory safety.

-This memory model encourages fast code via encouraging developers to always use regions, zero-cost RAII and achieve memory safety while not compromising on fearless concurrency.
+This memory model encourages fast code via encouraging developers to write clean and safe code, zero-cost RAII and achieve memory safety while not compromising on fearless concurrency.

 # Memory Model
 For a memory model to truly be memory-safe, it has to follow these rules: